Koepka at British Open with a local lad as his caddie

 It only took a phone call to put things in motion.

 “We had about a 30-minute phone conversation.
-I liked the way he went about things,” Koepka said.
+I liked the way he went about things,” Koepka said Tuesday.
 “He was kind of light.
 He was joking on the phone.
 And that’s somebody I want, I want somebody that’s not going to be so focused in all the time.
 My personality, I laugh and joke on the golf course.
 I know it doesn’t look like it, but the camera is not on us all the time.
 He’s pretty laid back.”

 Koepka has excelled over the last couple of years with Elliott on his bag, particularly at the major tournaments.
 After winning his second straight U.S. Open title last year, Koepka won his second straight PGA Championship this year.
 And he didn’t do badly at the other two majors this season either, finishing second at the Masters and at the U.S. Open.